 25 Nov How to prepare for Small Business Saturday

-With free marketing materials, event guides and online ads it is important that you take advantage of the spotlight being shone on Small Business Saturday that will be held on November 26th this year.
+With free marketing materials, event guides and online ads it is important that you take advantage of the spotlight being shone on Small Business Saturday which is the Saturday after Thanksgiving.
 It is not too late to get involved so check out the tips below on how to best prepare your business.

 - Visit the American Express website and get involved!

 Registration for Small Business Saturday is now closed, however you do have the option to create promotional materials for your business on the website.
 Strategically think of ways to promote your brand leveraging the Small Business Saturday resources and promotional materials.
 Leverage the space to offer discounts and specials for your current and potential customers.

 Consumers spent more than $16 billion at small businesses on Small Business Saturday in 2015.
 The community of shoppers grow every year and one of the best ways to introduce your business to new consumers is to properly leverage the social media handles so that your business will populate in the tagged search.
 Utilize the hashtag #SmallBusinessSaturday & #ShopSmall for posts leading up to and on Small Business Saturday.
 Strategically upload your posts during peak times on social media and post frequently for optimal coverage.

 Inform your current customers about your participation with Small Business Saturday via e-mail, social media and your website.
 Since it is a busy weekend, be sure to notify them ahead of time.

 Small Business Saturday is a great opportunity to network with other businesses near you to support and possibly collaborate with.
 If there is a space for you and other businesses to work together and offer complimentary products or services for current and potential customers, leverage the partnership to work for your brand.